Thorinair/Avalon-Harmonics/Modules/MiX/README.md

 # Avalon Harmonics MiX

-**Compact single channel mixer**
+**Compact three channel mixer**

-MiX is a simple single channel mixer with a focus on compactness.
+MiX is a simple three channel mixer with a focus on compactness.
 Measuring only 2 HP, it can easily fit somewhere in the rack where there is leftover unused space.

 The mixer features 3 inputs and a single output.
 Each input has a volume/attenuation knob.
 Due to the circuit's simplicity, the mixer can be used both for audio and CV signals.